Flowers, Fields and Forests in Japan

 The best season is July and August.

-Furano (富良野) is also a town with many scenic landscapes and is next to Biei town.
+Furano is also a town with many scenic landscapes and is locate 20 to 25 km south of Biei town.

 In winter, ski resort is open.